-Ah!
-The fourteenth episode of “Gotham”!
+Ah – the fourteenth episode of “Gotham”!

-Turns out this week’s episode is actually a two-parter, and I sense that since “Gotham” was initially slated to be sixteen episodes, this would have served as a two-part set up to the season finale.
+Turns out this week’s episode is actually a two-parter, and I sense that since “Gotham” was initially slated to be sixteen episodes, this would have served as a two-part set up to the finale.
 But since we still have more episodes to go until the end, this will now serve as just a cool two-part episode.
 And there’s certainly nothing wrong with that.

 Anyway, what I took away from this episode was a big metaphorical question: can fear actually kill?
-Maybe not physically, even though anxiety can cause physiological distress and damage, but it can cripple us, causing us to remain inert through life.
+Maybe not physically, even though anxiety can cause physiological distress and damage, but it can cripple us, causing us to remain inert.
 “Everyone has a thing,” Bullock’s new potential lady squeeze remarks, meaning everyone has something they fear, whether that’s heights, drowning, or pigs (that dude must have eaten a bad pork chop or two).
 But it turns out that hard-shelled, crusty Harvey Bullock is afraid of the Big One – death itself.
 And it’s not just dying that scares him, it’s the fear of dying alone in an unfamiliar environment.
 This reveals a great deal about Bullock’s psychology that, to be honest, I never would have guessed and it makes me curious to know why he fears this.

-And just as you wouldn’t peg Bullock as having any fears, I also wouldn’t have pegged him to act the hero, which he does so here when he saves a drowning woman.
-Granted, you could argue that Bullock was just doing his job and probably trying to score a date out of her whenever she came to and dried off.
+Just as you wouldn’t peg Bullock as having any fears, I also wouldn’t have pegged him to act the hero, which he does so here when he saves a drowning woman.
+Granted, you could argue that Bullock was just doing his job and probably trying to score a date whenever she came to and dried off.
 But that’s not the impression this scene gives.
-In fact, consider the alternative: Jim Gordon, who seems more likely to put himself in harm’s way, also could have dived in and saved her.
+In fact, consider the alternative: Jim Gordon, who seems more likely to put himself in harm’s way, could have dived in and saved her.
 Yet it was Bullock who decided to.
 Why?
-Because it goes against what you visually expect from him.
+Because it goes against what you expect from him.
 Gordon has accused Bullock of being lazy and uncaring, and at first glance, that description seems accurate.
 Yet many times Bullock’s actions – far more so than his words – prove these assumptions wrong.
 Thus, Harvey Bullock is a character of contradictions, in a good way, and he really has become one of my favorite semi-white hats of the season.

 Oddly enough, I also sense this episode was fitting because I think it’s safe to say that every character on “Gotham” harbors some kind of fear.
 Bruce worries whether justice will ever be extended to his slain parents.
 Alfred worries for Bruce’s safety.
 Jim Gordon and Harvey Bullock now have new reason to fear possible retaliation after taking down a high-level officer within the GCPD.
 Even the more notorious (or notorious-to-be) characters possess certain fears.
 Oswald’s fears are two-fold: one, that he won’t attain the power and respect he craves and, two, hoping he will live long enough to see that happen.
 Ed Nygma’s concerns are also split where I sense he worries over how well Ms. Kringle likes him and frets that he’s not given the respect and responsibilities he feels he’s due.
 The mob bosses also fear as nothing makes you a bigger target than the man who holds all of the proverbial cards.
-I sense even Selena worries over her own survival at times.
-And the list goes on and on.
+I sense even Selena worries over her own survival.
+And the list goes on.
 In short, everyone really does have a “thing,” but it’s the degree of control this “thing,” this fear, has over them that dictates their decisions or lack thereof.

 Now, my fear?
-Well, as far as “Gotham” goes, I fear Fish Mooney will become a pirate queen based on those last few minutes/seconds.
+Well, as far as “Gotham” goes, I fear Fish Mooney will become a pirate queen based on those last few minutes.
 As long as she’s packin’ Jack Sparrow as a wingman, I guess I could be cool with that.

 Ahoy, Mooney mateys!